Lotes/ecchi-js/README.md

 * `vscode-extension` - extension with language editor support
 * `webpack-loader` - loader for Webpack
 * `example` - example usage of the language

+### Core implementation

+Concepts and actions come in the shape of an inheritance hierarchy or tree graph.

+Permissions are encoded as one bitmask per subject and per mode (allow or forbid) where each bit stands for on action that can be performed by the user.

+Hierarchies of actions and bitmasks of actions behave differently:
+* when you allow an action A, then every super action B will be allowed as well
+* when you forbid an action F, then every sub action G will be allowed as well

+Let's assume we have three actions ˋreadˋ, ˋwriteˋ and ˋdeleteˋ where ˋdeleteˋ is a sub-action of ˋwriteˋ, which is a sub-action of ˋreadˋ.
+* if you allow writing, it will also allow reading
+* if you forbid writing, it will also forbid deleting.

+Nice, huh?!

 ## Why is this language called „Ecchi!“?